-The DIEO/Title IX Office simultaneously sends (via email and USPS) to both the Complainant and the Respondent a copy of the Determination Letter and the Final Investigative Report.
+The DIEO/Title IX Official simultaneously notifies both the Complainant and Respondent.
+Often, this includes offering the Complainant and the Respondent an appointment to receive and review the Final Investigative Report with a Title IX Official.
+It also including sending (via email and/or USPS) both the Complainant and the Respondent a copy of the Determination Letter and the Final Investigative Report.
 The documents are mailed to the Complainant and Respondent either on the same day or within 24 hours of each other.
-The Determination Letter states that either party has 30 calendar days from the receipt of the letter to appeal the determination.
-The appealing party sends their written appeal to the Office of the President.
-The Office of the President reviews the appeal and makes a determination if the appeal is substantiated or not.
-The individual in the Office of the President who has been designated to review the appeal will draft a written appeal decision which is then mailed or picked up by the appealing party.
-The appeal finding is the final determination of the university.
+The Determination Letter states that either party has thirty (30) calendar days from the receipt of the letter to appeal the determination.